Skip to content

 }

-// Return the new array after expansion
+// Return the extended new array

 return res;